lm3nitro/Projects/New/Network service SMTP.md

 ## Detecting SMTP Enumeration:

-While looking at the netwrok traffic, its important to also note how this traffic looks and indicators of enumeration that might be occurring.
-In this case I am performing the enumeration myself, but its impotant to detect these patterns as they can help in identifying potential security threats early.
+While looking at the network traffic, it's important to also note how this traffic looks and indicators of enumeration that might be occurring.
+In this case I am performing the enumeration myself, but its important to detect these patterns as they can help in identifying potential security threats early.

 Filters:
 + smtp.req.parameter